mpdf/mpdf.github.io/installation-setup/using-without-composer.md

 modification_time: 2020-03-10T12:33:00+01:00
 ---

+Using mPDF without Composer is discouraged and not officially supported.

 # Just use Composer

 Generally, there is no real reason why you couldn't use Composer.
 Install Composer locally, use it to install